itaiferber/OCCurses/README.txt

 3. Use the windows and setup a runloop - print to the WINDOW*'s and reorder the PANEL*'s, enable attributes, etc.
 4. Exit the program - call endwin().

-These steps are virtually the same with OCCurses:
+These steps are simplified with OCCurses:
-1. Program initialization - call +[OCCursesManager sharedManager].
+1. Program initialization - handled automatically, but you can enable specific settings.
-2. Initialize windows and panels - create OCWindow references.
+2. Initialize windows and panels - create OCWindow references and apply wanted attributes.
-3. Use the windows and setup a runloop - print to the OCWindow references, reorder them, enable attributes, etc.
+3. Use the windows and setup a runloop - print to the OCWindow's, reorder them, scan from them, etc.
-4. Exit the program - let the shared manager autorelease.
+4. Exit the program - handled automatically.

 That's it!
 Using OCCurses is very simple.
 If you have trouble with the code, or want to make a feature request or report